Mixtures Closest to a Given Measure: A Semidefinite Programming Approach: Problem Formulation

-We also add an important assumption encompassing a large family of mixture distributions: \begin{assumption}[Polynomial moments] For every $\balpha\in\NN^n$, there exists a polynomial $p_{ \balpha}\in\RR_{|\balpha|}[\btheta]$ such that $\int_{\RR^n}\x^{\balpha}d\nu_\phi(\x)=\ \int_{S_{{\btheta}}}p_{\balpha}(\btheta)\,d\phi(\btheta)$ for all $\phi\in\mathscr{P}(S_{{\btheta}})$. \end{assumption} For instance, if $\mu \sim \mathcal{N}(m, \sigma^2)$, then $p_3(m,\sigma)=m^3+3m\sigma^2$.
-Under Assumption \ref{ass: polynomialmoments}, problem (\ref{eq: general problem}) is an instance of the \emph{Generalized Moment Problem} (GMP) with polynomial data, and therefore $\tau^{\dist}_{\varepsilon,R}$ can be approximated as closely as desired by a Lasserre-type semidefinite programming hierarchy \citep{Lasserre2009Book,Lasserre_2015}.
-More precisely, at level $d\in\NN^{*}$ of the hierarchy one computes a lower bound $\tau^{\dist}_{d,\varepsilon,R}\leq\tau^{\dist}_{\varepsilon,R}$, by solving a semidefinite program which considers only moments of $\mu$ up to order $2d$; as $d$ increases, these lower bounds form a monotone non-decreasing sequence which converges to $\tau^{\dist}_{\varepsilon,R}$ under mild conditions, and even with \emph{finite} convergence whenever a certain rank-condition is satisfied; in polynomial optimization, finite convergence of the hierarchy is generic (see e.g. \cite[Chapter 7]{Lasserre_2015}).
-In the finite-convergence regime, we describe how to extract the mixture order and parameter estimates, making our framework a practical preprocessing tool for data analysis and machine learning, with clustering as a natural use case.
+For example, univariate distribution $\mu_{m,\sigma} \sim \mathcal{N}(m,\sigma^2)$ is such that $p_3(m,\sigma)=m^3+3m\sigma^2$.
+Under Assumptions~\ref{ass: mvCarleman} and~\ref{ass: polynomialmoments}, problem~(\ref{eq: general problem}) can be transformed into a \emph{generalized moment problem} (GMP) with polynomial data.
+Hence, $\tau^{\dist}_{\varepsilon,R}$ can be approximated arbitrarily well by a Lasserre-type semidefinite programming hierarchy~\citep{Lasserre2009Book,Lasserre_2015}. \\ More precisely, at relaxation order $d\in\NN^*$, we solve an SDP that only involves moments of $\mu$ up to order $2d$, yielding a lower bound $\tau^{\dist}_{d,\varepsilon,R}\leq\tau^{\dist}_{\varepsilon,R}$.
+As $d$ increases, the sequence $(\tau^{\dist}_{d,\varepsilon,R})_{d}$ is monotone non-decreasing and converges to $\tau^{\dist}_{\varepsilon,R}$ under mild conditions, with \emph{finite} convergence whenever a standard rank (\textit{flat extension}) condition holds.
+In polynomial optimization, such finite convergence is generic~\citep[Chapter~7]{Lasserre_2015}. \\ In the finite-convergence regime, we further show how to extract the mixture order and parameter estimates from the optimal SDP solutions, which makes the SDP hierarchy a practical preprocessing tool for mixture estimation and, in particular, for clustering.

-\section{SDP relaxations - main properties}
+\section{SDP relaxations: Main properties}